 The “Speed multiply” slider allows it to change the printing/move speed in relation to the send feed rate.
 This function is tested with Repetier-Firmware and Marlin.
 Be careful if you increase the speed.
 If you haven’t defined the real limits in your firmware this can cause lost steps during print!

-If you have a fan attached, you can change the fan speed with the slider in the fan box.
+If you have a fan attached, you can change the fan speed and activate/deactivate it the same way as the temperatures.